Law Enforcement Accompaniment

 Title IX Accompaniment

 Student survivors of sexual violence may wish to file a Title IX complaint with the institution in which they are enrolled.
 SAOP advocates can assist survivors in this process and connect them with support and legal advocacy through the reporting process.
-It is important to note a survivor can report a Title IC complaint without reporting to law enforcement.
+It is important to note a survivor can report a Title IX complaint without reporting to law enforcement.

 Outcomes for Title IX Accompaniment